expo/expo/docs/pages/workflow/configuration.md

 For more customization you can use the JavaScript and TypeScript `app.config.js`, or `app.config.ts`.
 These configs have the following properties:

 - Comments, variables, and single quotes!
-- Importing/requiring other js/json files (other files are not transpiled, and can only use syntax valid in your current node version).
+- Importing/requiring other JavaScript files.
+Using import/export syntax in external files is not supported.
+All imported files must be transpiled to support your current version of Node.js.
 - TypeScript support with nullish coalescing and optional chaining.
 - Updated whenever Metro bundler reloads.
 - Provide environment information to your app.